 - Launch Interactive mode with the command: python brutespray.py -f nmap.xml -i

-- Once Interactive mode loaded, set your service, threads, hosts and finally dictionary file.
+- Once Interactive mode is loaded, set your service, threads, hosts, and finally dictionary file.

 - Automate your Bruteforce attack with In build dictionary or use your own dictionary with Interactive Mode.

-- The Brutespray started its attack, relax yourself lets wait for successful username and password from a dictionary file.
+- The Brutespray started its attack, relax let’s wait for a successful username and password from a dictionary file.

 Brute Force Username & Password

-- Once the attack is success username and password will be saved in the brutespray-output folder as output.
+- Once the attack is successful username and password will be saved in the brute spray-output folder as output.

 - Always recommended to use a strong password as per policy.